Whitney-Smith/RDB_Zip/README.md

 # RDB_Zipcodes🗺️
 Identified high-potential ZIP codes for an upcoming EDDM campaign by aligning geographic data with the organization's ideal customer profile (ICP).
-This project considted of researching demographics and psychographic data to pinpoint areas with the highest concentration of target prospects.
+This project consisted of researching demographic and psychographic data to pinpoint areas with the highest concentration of target prospects.

 ## 💻Technologies
 <ul>